Nightwolf: Mortal Kombat games

-In Mortal Kombat 3 although he is introduced as a historian and shaman, Nightwolf does not live in the past.
-He is a proud and fierce warrior dedicated to the cause of good and is in contact with Raiden through visions.
-As such, he draws both on internal and external spiritual energy to enhance his strength.
-Although his patch of tribal land provided a vital protective area for the Earthrealm warriors during Shao Kahn's invasion, Nightwolf prefers solitary work to companionship.
-He had been warned of the coming invasion by a vision from Raiden.
-As such, he was fully aware and prepared for the events as they occurred, including attacks by the Kahn's extermination squads.
+Nightwolf is introduced in Mortal Kombat 3 as a historian and shaman whose patch of tribal land provides a vital protective area for Raiden's chosen Earthrealm defenders during Shao Kahn's invasion.
 As his homeland was protected by shamanic magic, Nightwolf would soon be joined by the other chosen warriors.
-Together, they traveled back to the East Coast, prepared for battle against the Emperor and his minions, and won.

-Nightwolf returned during the events of Mortal Kombat: Deception.
-In the events leading to the game, Nightwolf suffered recurring nightmares of Onaga the Dragon King's resurrection.
-He recognized these as a warning, but despite knowing a new threat was coming, he was unable to stop his nightmares from coming true when Reptile transformed into Onaga.
-Fortunately, he was prepared as his forefathers handed down the means with which he could defeat the Dragon King, the "Sin Eater'; which involved absorbing the sins of his tribe.
-Fearing the possibility of hurting his friends after he became the Sin Eater, Nightwolf chose to face Onaga alone.
-He traveled to the Netherrealm, drew Onaga's soul to him, and released his ancestors' absorbed sins to remove the Dragon King from Reptile and bind the former to the Netherrealm.
+He returned during the events of Mortal Kombat: Deception.
+In the events leading to the game, he suffered recurring nightmares of the Dragon King Onaga's resurrection.
+Despite knowing a new threat was coming, he was unable to stop his nightmares from coming true when Reptile transformed into Onaga.
+His forefathers handed down the means with which he could defeat Onaga, by becoming a "Sin Eater', absorbing the sins of his tribe.
+He traveled to the Netherrealm, drew Onaga's soul to him, and released his ancestors' absorbed sins to remove Onaga from Reptile and bind the former to the Netherrealm.

 In Mortal Kombat: Armageddon, having completed his quest, Nightwolf was guided back to Earthrealm by his spirit guides.
 Along the way, he received visions of a battle where an unknown power was forcing the participating warriors to fight each other.
 His visions slowly became reality when he agreed to help Johnny Cage and his allies combat the fallen Elder God Shinnok and his forces.
 While preparing for the battle, Nightwolf was met by Kitana and the spirit of Liu Kang, who was bound to Earth through his bond with her.
 Despite being weakened by his fight with Onaga, Nightwolf used his remaining magic to relieve Kitana of her burden and took custody of Liu Kang's spirit.
-In his arcade ending, Nightwolf defeats Blaze and absorbs his power.
-As a result, he is sent to the spirit world and becomes the ultimate shaman.
-He finds Liu Kang's spirit and guides it back to the physical world, making him human once more.